 The Book of Mormon Tickets

-Initially running at the Eugene O'Neill Theatre in New York, The Book of Mormon broke box office records at the theatre and won 9 Tony Awards from 14 nominations, including Best New Musical, Best Original Score, Best Book of a Musical and Best Direction of a Musical.
-The show made the leap across the pond in 2013 and has been delighting audiences at the Prince of Wales with its crude, witty satirical humour.
+Initially running at the Eugene O'Neill Theatre in New York, The Book of Mormon musical broke box office records at the theatre and won 9 Tony Awards from 14 nominations, including Best New Musical, Best Original Score, Best Book of a Musical and Best Direction of a Musical.
+The show made the leap across the pond in 2013, beginning previews on 25th February and officially opening on 21st March, and has been delighting audiences at the Prince of Wales with its crude, witty satirical humour.

 The show follows the journey of two Mormon missionaries who travel to Africa to preach their religion.
 They share their scriptures with a small village in Uganda, but find it difficult to interest the locals who have much bigger things to worry about: AIDS, famine, and local warlords.
 It features hilarious songs like “Hello”, “All American Prophet”, “I Believe” and “I Am Africa”.